 1988 Exterior Banners for The Plough Arts Centre

-2017 – Gallery Director (0.6) at The Plough Arts Centre.
+2017 – present Gallery Director (0.6) at The Plough Arts Centre.
 One man shows include: Richard Cook, Petra Freeman, Andrea Maclean, Joff Winterhart, Joy Wolfenden Brown and Radical Landscapes: A show of language artists curated by Camilla Nelson including Hanna Tuulikki, Richard Skelton, Lawrence Upton, Alec Finlay, Judith Tucker & Harriet Tarlo.

-2015 – 17 Formed the Art Writers Group with Jo Lanyon and Grace Davies.
+2015 – present Formed the Art Writers Group with Jo Lanyon and Grace Davies.
 Partnerships with Arnolfini, Spike Island, Tate St Ives, Newlyn Art Gallery & The Exchange, CAST (Cornelian Arts and Science Trust), Plymouth Culture, Made in Plymouth, Plymouth Arts Centre, Plymouth College of Art, Plymouth City Council, Hestercombe and Visual Art South West in order to put together a programme of events that launched in December 2016. (www.artwritersgroup.co.uk)

 2016 – Raised funds to put on a series of events with Wolf and Water arts company celebrating the life and work of the Rev Keble Martin in 2017.